TheOnlySD12/IPLogin/README.md

 [<img alt="forthebadge" height="50" src="https://forthebadge.com/images/badges/built-with-swag.svg" width="250"/>](https://forthebadge.com)
 [<img alt="forthebadge" height="50" src="https://forthebadge.com/images/badges/works-on-my-machine.svg" width="250"/>](https://forthebadge.com)
 # IPLogin
-**IPLogin** is a PaperMC plugin that allows server owners to restrict access to their servers based on IP address.
-This plugin will work with PaperMC forks, but won't work with Spigot or CraftBukkit.
+**IPLogin** is plugin that allows server owners to restrict access to their servers based on IP address.
+This plugin will work with PaperMC and PaperMC forks, but won't work with Spigot or CraftBukkit.
 Why are you using them anyway?
 ## Important Notice
 If you are updating to **IPLogin 2.7** you will need to manually transfer the data from `name-to-ip-map.txt` to `name-to-ip.yml`.
 To do this you must add a space between the `:` and the IP.
 ### Example: